 Knowing how to freeze that abundance of herbs from the garden (or last weekend’s trip to the grocery store) is a little like being able to summon a spell.
-Simply plop the herbs in an ice cube tray and fill with oil.
+Simply plop the herbs in an ice cube tray and fill them with oil.
 That’s it.
 Unlike drying herbs, freezing herbs retains all the vibrancy in terms of both taste and color.
-Weeks or months later, when you’re ready to impart some summer herb awesomeness to anything—soups, stews, sides, fish, omelets cooked vegetables, and so on—simply take a cube and gently warm it in a skillet.–Renee Schettler
+Weeks or months later, when you’re ready to impart some summer herb awesomeness to anything—soups, stews, sides, fish, omelets, cooked vegetables, and so on—simply take a cube and gently warm it in a skillet.–Renee Schettler

 How to Freeze Herbs

 - Fresh herbs (basil, thyme, tarragon, cilantro, dill, chives, rosemary, oregano, sage, or anything else)